 Funded in 2016 in Dublin (Ireland), FoorMarble is the prototype of what a startup combining a good idea, dedicated team, and technological innovation can bring to the world of Digital Healthcare.
 The company recently successfully raised another round of more than $3 million to pursue its growth.

-Dr. James Brief is a Gastroenterologist, CMO, and the co-founder of the company.
+Dr. James Brief is a Gastroenterologist, CMO, and co-founder of the company.
 Digestive troubles are often difficult to diagnose and often require a battery of blood tests, stool tests, and endoscopies.

 What can hydrogen breath testing tell?